EvernodeXRPL/evernode-host/README.md

 Note: `sudo` access is required for `update`, `log` and `uninstall` commands.

 At any time, you can uninstall and deregister from Evernode with `evernode uninstall`.

+Read about [Sashimono](sashimono.md) to get a better understanding on what's going on inside the software.

 # Reporting issues
 Please report any issues and error logs [here](https://github.com/HotPocketDev/evernode-host/issues).